WhyJamal/Woolen/README.md

 - Automatic synchronization for key actions (e.g., stage completion, status updates).
 - Error handling and logging mechanisms are recommended for reliability.

-> Technical details such as endpoints, authentication tokens, and field mappings should be included in the 1C integration documentation.

 ## Contributing
 If you want to contribute: